everpub/openscienceprize/proposal.md

 place that allows them to share it with others in a way that lowers the bar to entry, gives them credit for doing so, and tracks reuse.

-* Collaborative creation of code is solved by github.
+* Collaborative creation of code is solved by GitHub.

 * Describing the environment in which your code runs is solved by docker.